-(Jamieson & Birdsell, 1990)Therefore, presidential debaters may focus on different moral considerations generated from their different sensitive moral foundations, which entails moral divergence in the debates.
-It’s very difficult for presidential debaters “seeing eye-to-eye” because their moral considerations are generated from “different configurations of the five foundations” (Clifford & Jerit, 2013, p.
-658).
-In other words, moral divergence between presidential debaters could impede issue discussion and real clash in their debates.
+As presidential debate is a direct expression of debaters’ political attitude (Jamieson & Birdsell, 1990), presidential debaters may focus and emphasize on different moral considerations generated from their own sensitive moral foundations in the debate.
+The different moral considerations – moral divergence between presidential debaters – could greatly impede issue discussion and real clash in presidential debate.
 Accordingly, we construct our hypotheses as following:

 H1: Democratic presidential candidates (relatively liberal) focus more on care and fairness moral considerations, therefore carrying more moral load of these foundations in their arguments.